If your planning application has been turned down, you can appeal to The Planning Inspectorate.

 Before you appeal against a decision, you should speak to a Planning Officer to see whether or not an amendment to your original application could resolve the issues.

-It is possible to submit an Appeal On-Line and for third parties to track the process of a current Appeal via The Planning Casework Service on the Planning Portal.
+It is possible to submit an Appeal On-Line and for third parties to track the process of a current Appeal via the Appeals Casework Portal on the Planning Portal.

 You can also Track the Progress of an Appeal using our Online Planning System, Public Access.